10 Strategies for Dealing with Dementia and Anger Issues

 That’s often what’s happening to seniors with dementia.

-Because their world is becoming more confusing and difficult to navigate, it doesn’t take much for them to reach that “last straw” feeling and react with anger.
+As their world becomes increasingly confusing and difficult to navigate, it doesn’t take much for them to reach a “last straw” moment and react with anger.

 10 ways to reduce anger in dementia